contrapunctus-1/chronometrist/README.md

 Press `l` to view your `timeclock-file` (`~/.emacs.d/timelog` by default).
 Press `r` to see a weekly report (see `chronometrist-report`)

-Running `M-x chronometrist` when the chronometrist is visible will kill it, so the key you bind it to can function as a toggle.
+Running `M-x chronometrist` when the Chronometrist buffer is visible will kill it, so the key you bind it to can function as a toggle.

 `chronometrist` keeps itself updated via an idle timer - no pressing `g` to update.